annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Yellow command events

-Yellow command events notify when a command is executed:
+Yellow command events notify when a command is executed.
+The following events are available:

+`onCommand` `onCommandHelp`

+---

+Description of events and arguments:

 `public function onCommand($command, $text)`
 Handle command